"...a 21st century visionary" piper & composer Matthew Welch

 During 2018 he appeared on STV's Live@5 to give viewers an update on the project.
 In spring of 2018 he developed the show Standard Habbie for the 2019 Piping Live festival, with piper Fin Moore, singers Alasdair Roberts, Iona Fyfe, and Neil Sutcliffe, violinist Roo Geddes, and saxophonist Konrad Wiszniewski.

 In January of 2019, Donald's work was installed in the permanent collection of the Museum of Piping at The National Piping Centre in Glasgow, in the form of two early Lindsay System prototypes The Rainbow Set of Pollok and A Phiob Ghrianach.
 Workshop plans for the Lindsay System were published in the centre pages of Piping Today in July as the culmination of a series of articles on the project by writer Elizabeth Ford.
 Donald then departed for Ascension Island with his family where he will remain until August 2021.

-Current projects include a duet project Mars Bay with his son Ryall Lindsay, a collaboration with Glasgow experimental musician Richard Youngs, so far resulting in the soon-to-be-released album The History of Sleep (Good Energy), and the method book for the Lindsay System chanter, titled Ascension Method, and expected to be published in 2021.
+Current projects include a duet project Mars Bay with his son Ryall Lindsay, and a collaboration with Glasgow experimental musician Richard Youngs, leading to the release of The History of Sleep (Good Energy 2020).
+Writing projects include the method book for the Lindsay System chanter, titled Ascension Method, and expected to be published in 2021.